How to Store Your Leather Bags Properly

 • Avoid prolonged pressure.
 To prevent permanent creasing or deformation, rotate your bags periodically.
 If a bag stays in the same position for an extended period, it may develop permanent marks or creases.
 By rotating the bags every few months, you redistribute the pressure and maintain their shape.

-• Take note of the weight distribution.
-Be mindful of the weight distribution if you have multiple bags on a shelf.
+• Note the weight distribution.
+If multiple bags are on a shelf, be mindful of the weight distribution.
 Avoid placing heavier bags on lighter ones to prevent unnecessary strain and deformation.

 Taking additional precautions is essential when storing leather bags for an extended period.